JoaoBruno09/ODSOFT-CI-CD/README.md

 Since on this first part of the assignment we are restricted to the use of scripted pipelines we can't use the [post build action](https://www.jenkins.io/doc/book/pipeline/syntax/#post) via code, forcing us to find another solution.

-After some research the best solution was wrapping all the stages with a try/catch/finally statement and on the finally push the tag to the repository.
+After some research the best solution was wrapping all the stages with a try/catch/finally statement and finally push the tag to the repository.

 Resulting on the following stage on the Jenkinsfile: